deliveroo/ravelin-ruby/README.md

 ### Authentication

-First think to do is create a client with your Ravelin API key.
+First thing to do is create a client with your Ravelin API key.

 ```ruby
 client = Ravelin::Client.new(api_key: 'sk_test_XXX')